Eared GrebePodiceps nigricollis

 - Cool Facts

-- A cycle similar to that of the fall staging areas occurs three to six times each year for the Eared Grebe.
-For perhaps nine to ten months each year the species is flightless; this is the longest flightless period of any bird in the world capable of flight at all.
+- A cycle similar to that of the fall staging areas occurs 3–6 times each year for the Eared Grebe.
+For perhaps 9–10 months each year the species is flightless; this is the longest flightless period of any bird in the world capable of flight at all.

 - The Eared Grebe migrates only at night.
-Because of the length of its fall staging, its southward fall migration is the latest of any bird species in North America.
+Because of the length of its stay at fall staging areas, its southward fall migration is the latest of any bird species in North America.

 - On cold, sunny mornings, the Eared Grebe, like some other grebe species, sunbathes by facing away from the sun and raising its rump, exposing dark underlying skin to light.
 This behavior may make the bird appear to have a distinctive "high-stern" profile.